Table of Contents

 SolarWinds vs MetricFire: Features Comparison

-The two companies differ in how they approach network and application monitoring.
+The two companies differ in how they approach to network and application monitoring.
 SolarWinds has proprietary products that need a physical server to run, and they've recently started to offer cloud monitoring.
 MetricFire, on the other hand, offers monitoring as a service by leveraging open-source monitoring tools.
 The SaaS model makes MetricFire a very scalable and affordable solution compared to SolarWinds.
 Let's dive into the prominent features of the two and see how they compare.

 Reporting is a key feature of any monitoring solution.
 Reports can help IT managers quickly assess performance and identify any issues.
 Creating custom reports with SolarWinds isn't the most straightforward task.
 Setting up each component for reporting can be time-intensive.
 Moreover, if you are using an SMTP client for customizing reports, you will need an agent that can understand your system information.
 According to one user review of SolarWinds, "Individual reports are very challenging to grasp as you need to link directly to the website in order to get more details or configure the report more based on the company need.
 It's not simple to set up each part to get better details, you may customize each item with smtp, but you will require an agent to help grasp the system information."

 Custom reporting with MetricFire, on the other hand, is a breeze.
-Monitoring data is fed directly into Grafana, which is an open-source data visualisation tool.
+Monitoring data is fed directly into Grafana, which is an open-source data visualization tool.
 The feature-rich tool can be used to make custom graphs and the UI is pretty straightforward, too.
 Grafana as a service is included with every monitoring plan offered by MetricFire.
 According to a MetricFire review by a user on Capterra, "You can create really useful dashboards of your most important systems, and then you can set the dashboard to auto-refresh.
 We keep Hosted Graphite up on displays dedicated to monitoring our systems."

-Upgrading, both in terms of component updates and and in terms of scalability, is a complicated procedure in SolarWinds.
+Upgrading, both in terms of component updates and in terms of scalability, is a complicated procedure in SolarWinds.
 You need to install additional polling engines to collect and analyse more monitoring data.
 Updates can result in downtime.
 Moreover, you should test an upgrade of SolarWinds before installing it, since upgrades can't be rolled back.
 Given the complexity of the task, you might need additional support, for which you need to pay.
 According to a user review on G2, "Customer services/support makes you pay to get upgrade assistance, even then there is very little to no help with upgrading software unless something breaks."

 Updates on MetricFire, on the other hand, are automatic.
 Since everything is on the cloud, updates to Graphite, Prometheus, and Grafana are automatically installed.
 The same holds true for components, too.
 There is no service downtime.